About Tuberous Breasts

 Beverly Hills board-certified plastic surgeon Dr. Jaime S. Schwartz specializes in cosmetic breast surgery that ranges from simple cases using breast implants to corrective surgery in other patients.
 In some patients, normal breast development does not occur, or the breast develops in an unusual way that can lead to a visible deformity.
 One such deformity that can exist is one known as tuberous (or constricted) breasts.
 These breasts are generally shorter at the bottom due to an inframammary fold that tends to ride too high.
 In addition, a constrictive band inside the breast can encircle the breast tissue internally, giving the breast an elongated appearance.
 When this occurs, the breast often points downward giving it a "tube-like" look.
 This defect can occur in one or both breasts and requires a skilled and experienced breast surgeon to create a healthy breast and a normal appearance.

-At our Beverly Hills plastic surgery practice, Dr. Schwartz corrects tuberous breasts and allows patients to obtain a normal, symmetrical look they can be proud of.
+At our Beverly Hills, California plastic surgery practice, Dr. Schwartz does tuberous breast correction and allows patients to obtain a normal, symmetrical look they can be proud of.

 Goal of Surgery

 The goal of cosmetic breast augmentation with a tuberous or constricted condition is to change the breast proportion.
 A natural-looking, aesthetically pleasing breast usually has approximately 45% of the breast volume above the nipple and 55% below it.
 This measurement is often what gives a patient an appealing slope, a natural look, and a pretty, symmetric cleavage that looks natural.
 Not only does achieving this take surgeon skill but a keen eye.
 Dr. Schwartz meticulously works to create these very important proportions and shape by releasing the internal constrictions so that the implants function harmoniously but placing the implant correctly to create a natural breast shape.